Yangshuo (Guangxi)

 It is the one of the top tourist destinations in China, famous for its beautiful scenery - the inspiration for much of China's art work.

-This has meant that the local infrastructure has developed and is suitable and enjoyable for Western tourism.
 It is a beautiful place to stay for a while and have a holiday at the same time as learning Tai Chi.

 Yangshuo Town